 Create a Website Security Action Plan

-- regularly assessing plugins, whether you need them and are they being regularly maintained by the developer
+- Regularly assess plugins.
+Do you need them?
+Are they being regularly maintained by the developer?

-- regularly updating all website software, including WordPress, plugins, and the theme.
+- Regularly update all website software, including WordPress, plugins, and the theme.
 Don’t forget to update PHP (carefully) as well.

-- ensuring your website has a valid SSL certificate, a padlock in the address bar of your browser, and your website address starts with “https” rather than “http”
+- Ensure that your website has a valid SSL certificate, a padlock in the address bar of your browser, and your website address starts with “https” rather than “http”.